Advice

 • Mercedes-Benz

-• Only the video captured by the front-pointing camera is recorded.
+• Only the video captured by the front-pointing camera is recorded on select MBUX models equipped with Augmented Reality navigation, but availability varies by market.

 • You activate the dashcam capability by inserting a USB stick into the appropriate port and triggering a function in the carmaker’s MBUX operating system.
 The system stores recordings on the USB stick.
 Later, you can review the video on another device.
-The USB stick’s capacity determines the amount of video storage.
+The capacity of the USB stick determines the amount of video storage.

 • The videos include time-and-speed information and critical data when using the video to reflect a traffic accident, road rage event, or other such incidents.